Akshayjain97/Non-Uniform_Illumination/README.md

 Find our work at https://ieeexplore.ieee.org/document/10916770 or access the **arxiv_paper** pdf in the repository.

 **Cite our work using:**
-A. Jain, S. R. Dubey, S. K. Singh, K. Santosh and B. B. Chaudhuri, "Non-Uniform Illumination Attack for Fooling Convolutional Neural Networks," in IEEE Transactions on Artificial Intelligence, doi: 10.1109/TAI.2025.3549396.
+A. Jain, S. R. Dubey, S. K. Singh, K. Santosh and B. B. Chaudhuri, "Non-Uniform Illumination Attack for Fooling Convolutional Neural Networks," IEEE Transactions on Artificial Intelligence, March 2025.
-keywords: {Lighting;Convolutional neural networks;Robustness;Brightness;Perturbation methods;Training;Neural networks;Data models;Computational modeling;Artificial intelligence;Convolutional Neural Network;Robustness;Non-Uniform Illumination;Deep Learning;Image Categorization;Fooling Deep Models},